 The University of the Incarnate Word is committed to providing a campus environment free of sex and gender based discrimination, and sex and gender based harassment.
 To that end, the University of the Incarnate Word prohibits sexual misconduct that, under this policy, can include: (1) sexual harassment; (2) sexual assault; (3) sexual exploitation; (4) stalking; and (5) relationship violence (including dating and domestic violence).
-Under University of the Incarnate Word policy, sexual misconduct can occur in any sex configuration (i.e., between the same sex or different sex or gender) and regardless of sexual orientation.
-The University of the Incarnate Word also prohibits retaliation.
+Under University of the Incarnate Word policy, sexual misconduct can occur in any sex configuration (i.e., between the same sex or different sex) and regardless of sexual orientation.
+The University of the Incarnate Word also prohibits retaliation or complaints made in good faith.